nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 - `<title>`, `<genre>` and `<location>` must be strings.
 - `<rating>` must be an integer value from 0 to 100.
 - `<dateWatched>` must have passed and be given in the following format: dd-MM-YYYY.
-- All arguments are compulsory
+- All arguments are compulsory.

 Usage: